UNIONS: The impact of systematic errors on weak-lensing peak counts: Local shear calibration

-There is a negative correlations of the $r$-band magnitude with galaxy weight $w$, SNR, and size $T_\textrm{gal}$, as well as a positive correlation with $n_\textrm{epoch}$.
-This reflects the expectation that faint galaxies have a lower weight and SNR, and are easier observed with more exposures.
+There is a negative correlation of the $r$-band magnitude with galaxy weight $w$, S/N, and size $T_\textrm{gal}$, as well as a positive correlation with $n_\textrm{epoch}$.
+This reflects the expectation that faint galaxies have a lower weight and S/N, and are easier observed with more exposures.

-In order to better see the correlation terms by terms, another correlation matrix is shown in Fig.~\ref{fig:corr_app}.